Join Our Listserv - email@example.com

 Counselors in Academic Residence Program (CARE)

-CARE is UT Counseling and Mental Health Center program that was created in collaboration with the Office of the Provost.
+CARE is the university's Counseling and Mental Health Center program that was created in collaboration with the Office of the Provost.
 CARE’s primary mission is to provide access to mental health support for students who are struggling emotionally and/or academically.
-The College of Education CARE counselor, Toby LeBlanc, has office hours for College of Education students from 1 p.m. – 2 p.m. on Tuesdays and Wednesdays in SZB 212E.
-Toby’s phone number is (512) 232-6862 – please leave a message.
+The College of Education CARE counselor, Danie White, has regular office hours 1-2p.m.
+T/F in SZB 212E, (512) 232-6862.

 A university-wide initiative focused on promoting faculty gender equity.